 Staff – any employee other than a student employee or a faculty employee as defined in The Texas State University System Rules and Regulations of the Board of Regents.
 The University Pay Plan assigns a title to staff employees.

 Faculty – those employees with a specified academic rank holding a teaching appointment for a fixed term as determined by the president and approved by the Board of Regents (Chapter V, Section 4).

 To determine whether an employee is staff or faculty, please refer to the titles listed in the University Pay Plan.

 PROCEDURES FOR APPOINTING THE SELECTION COMMITTEE

-No later than January 31, the associate provost and the chief diversity officer and director of Equity and Access will appoint a selection committee to identify recipients for the awards for the current fiscal year, comprised of the following:
+By no later than January 31, the associate provost and the chief diversity officer and director of Equity and Access will appoint a selection committee to identify recipients for the awards for the current fiscal year.
+The selection committee will be comprised of the following:

 chief diversity officer and director of Equity and Access (committee chair);